oceanprotocol-archive/dev-ocean/doc/architecture/squid.md

 status= order.verifyPayment()
 ```

-### consum
+### consume

 ASYNC.
-Get all the information required to get access to an asset after the purchase process, using the internal assetId and serviceAgreementId
+Get all the information required to get access to an asset after the purchase process, using the internal `assetId` and `serviceAgreementId`.

 ```js
 url= order.consume(consumerAccount)